WVS Constitution & Bylaws

 ARTICLE VII – COMMITTEES

-1. Standing committees of the Society shall consist of a Membership Committee, a Nominating Committee, a Program Committee, and a Local Arrangements Committee for the annual meeting.
+1. Standing committees of the Society shall consist of a Membership Committee; a Nominating Committee; a Diversity, Equity, and Inclusion Committee; aVascular Surgery Interest Group Committee; a Program Committee; and a Local Arrangements Committee for the annual meeting.

-3. The Nominating Committee shall consist of the three (3) most recent available past Presidents.
+3. Nominating Committee.
+The Nominating Committee shall consist of the three (3) most recent available past Presidents.
 The Committee shall be appointed by the President one (1) month before the annual meeting.
 Its function shall be to make up a slate of officers to be presented at the annual business meeting to the membership.

-4. The Program Committee shall consist of four (4) members who shall be appointed by the President to serve overlapping terms of four (4) years each.
-The senior member in term of service on this Committee shall be the Chairman.
+6. Program Committee.
+The Program Committee shall consist of four (4) members who shall be appointed by the President to serve overlapping terms of four (4) years each.
+The senior member in term of service on this Committee shall be the Chair.
 The President, Secretary-Treasurer and Recorder shall be ex officio members of the Program Committee.
 The function of the Program Committee shall be to solicit presentations from members and other individuals and to make up the program for the annual meeting.
 The appointed members of the Program Committee shall serve as an advisory committee to act, with the Recorder, to ensure editorial review of the submitted manuscripts.

-6. The Council may from time to time establish such other Committees as it deems advisable.
+8. The Council may from time to time establish such other Committees as it deems advisable.
 Each such Committee shall consist of such persons and shall have such duties and the Council upon establishment of the Committee from time to time may designate powers as thereafter.
 Unless otherwise provided by the Council, the President shall appoint the members of each such Committee.

-7. Any vacancy occurring among the members of any elected Committee of the Society shall be filled by appointment by the President.
+9. Any vacancy occurring among the members of any elected Committee of the Society shall be filled by appointment by the President.
 The Appointee will serve until the next annual meeting of the Society membership.

 ARTICLE VIII – MEETINGS